 For children who are autistic, autism support dogs can be vital in providing a sense of predictability as the children navigate social settings.
 The dogs can be a big help for kids who have trouble connecting with classmates.
 The canine acts as an icebreaker in social situations.
 They improve the child’s quality of life by reducing isolation and comforting the child in stressful times.
 These dogs are also trained to keep children from running away and can track children if they do run off.

 Another very specific category of service dogs is the FASD Dogs.
 These dogs support children who were exposed to alcohol prenatally and have been diagnosed with fetal alcohol spectrum disorders or FASDs.
 These children may have physical or mental difficulties, as well as behavioral problems and learning disabilities.
 According to 4 Paws for Ability, FASD dogs are trained similarly to autism service dogs.
 They can also be trained to interrupt repetitive detrimental behavior.

 Allergy Detection Dogs

-Therapy dogs provide a slight different service than your typical service dogs.
+Therapy dogs provide a slightly different service than your typical service dogs.
 They supply psychological and emotional support to humans.
-You will typically see them visiting hospitals, schools, and nursing homes making everyone smile.
-Therapy dogs have a very sweet disposition and enjoy being pet or providing comfort to others.
+You will typically see them visiting hospitals, schools, and nursing homes, making everyone smile.
+Therapy dogs have a very sweet disposition and enjoy being pets or providing comfort to others.
 Therapy dogs also receive training and are handled primarily by their owners.

-Police dogs are a very special type of dogs.
-They are known for their hard working abilities, focus, sense of smell and selflessness.
+Police dogs are a very special type of dog.
+They are known for their hard-working abilities, focus, sense of smell, and selflessness.
 In many situations, police dogs are the first ones to go out in a line of duty and protect their police partners.
-For this reason, police dog breeds are ones with great strength, agility and intelligence.
+For this reason, police dog breeds are ones with great strength, agility, and intelligence.